-Costs are awarded at the discretion of the Singapore Courts.
-In principle, litigation costs are generally recoverable by a successful litigant from the unsuccessful party.
-This principle applies unless it is evident from the circumstances of the case that some other order should be made.
-The principle does not cease to apply simply because a successful litigant has raised issues or allegations that have failed.
-However, a successful litigant could be deprived of the whole or part of his costs where he had caused a significant increase in the length of the proceedings.
-In extreme cases, if a successful litigant has raised issues or allegations improperly or unreasonably, he might not only be deprived of costs but also made to pay the whole or part of the unsuccessful party's costs.
 The full costs of engaging and instructing lawyers are usually not awarded.
-The Singapore court commonly fixes what it considers to be reasonable costs to reimburse such expenditure.
-In determining the amount of such costs, reference is often made to scales of costs in the ROC 2014 (which also appear in the ROC 2021) or guidelines in Court Practice Directions.
-Costs that are fixed by the court are generally conservative.
+The Singapore Court commonly fixes what it considers to be reasonable costs to reimburse such expenditures.
+In determining the amount of such costs, reference is often made to scales of costs in the ROC 2021 (which also appeared in the ROC 2014) or guidelines in court practice directions.
+Order 21, rule 2(2) of the ROC 2021 sets out relevant factors that the court considers in exercising its powers to fix or assess costs, including efforts by parties at amicable resolution and the conduct of the parties.
+Costs that are fixed by the court and are generally conservative.

 If a court does not fix costs at the conclusion of a hearing or on giving judgment, costs may be assessed in what were termed "taxation proceedings" under the ROC 2014.
 Taxation proceedings are now known as "assessment of costs" proceedings under the ROC 2021.
-The usual approach in such proceedings is for the court to assess costs on the "standard basis".
+The usual approach in such proceedings is for the court to assess costs on a "standard basis".
 In doing so, the court allows a reasonable amount for all costs reasonably incurred.
 Any doubts as to whether costs were reasonably incurred or reasonable in amount are resolved in favour of the paying party.
 The court may in exceptional cases, assess costs on a more generous "indemnity basis".
-This may arise in unusual situations where indemnity costs are contractually provided for or where there has been extreme misconduct by a litigant.
-In Lim Oon Kuin v Ocean Tankers (Pte) Ltd (interim judicial managers appointed) [2022] 1 SLR 434, Singapore's Court of Appeal described such unreasonable conduct as including situations where (a) the action is speculative, hypothetical or clearly without basis; (b) a party's conduct in the course of proceedings is dishonest, abusive or improper; or (c) where the action amounts to wasteful or duplicative litigation or would otherwise constitute an abuse of process.
-On this enhanced basis of taxation, doubts over whether any particular costs should be awarded are resolved in favour of the receiving party.
-The court also has the discretion to order reimbursement by the unsuccessful party of the whole or a part of the successful litigant's reasonable out of pocket expenses, filing and stamp fees as well as the fees of experts and other professionals.
+In deciding whether to award indemnity costs, the court considers all the circumstances of the case, with the touchstone being that of unreasonable conduct as opposed to conduct that attracts moral condemnation.
+In Lim Oon Kuin v Ocean Tankers (Pte) Ltd (interim judicial managers appointed) [2022] 1 SLR 434, "unreasonable conduct" was described as including situations where (a) an action is speculative, hypothetical or clearly without basis; (b) a party's conduct in the course of proceedings is dishonest, abusive or improper; or (c) where the action amounts to wasteful or duplicative litigation or an abuse of process.
+In assessing indemnity costs, doubts over whether any particular costs should be awarded are resolved in favour of the receiving party.
+The court also has the discretion to order reimbursement by the unsuccessful party of the whole or a part of the successful litigant's reasonable out-of-pocket expenses, filing and stamp fees as well as the fees of experts and other professionals.

-Costs are more generously assessed and awarded in the SICC than under the civil litigation system in the High Court.
-Costs in the SICC are intended to compensate the successful party for the expense it has incurred in sensibly mounting its claim or defence.
-Such a party may therefore expect to have its costs assessed, as a starting point, from a subjective inquiry into what costs were in fact incurred by it at the SICC.
-Such costs would then be assessed for whether they were reasonably incurred and whether their overall quantum is holistically reasonable or not.
-This is in contrast to a more objective inquiry into what appropriate level of costs a party ought to recover, which is the standard adopted when assessing costs at the High Court.
-The Singapore Court of Appeal in Senda International Capital Ltd v Kiri Industries Ltd [2023] 1 SLR 96 explained that this difference exists because the policy of enhancing access to justice is less relevant in the SICC as disputes before the SICC tend to be of an international and commercial nature and its users are generally better-resourced.
+Costs are more generously assessed and awarded in the SICC than at the High Court.
+Costs in the SICC are intended to compensate the successful party for the expense it has incurred in sensibly mounting its claim or defence and to ensure that a successful litigant is not generally out-of-pocket for litigating their claim in a reasonable manner.
+The approach to costs in the SICC is in contrast to a more objective inquiry into what appropriate level of costs a party ought to recover, which is the standard adopted when assessing costs at the High Court.
+The Court of Appeal in Senda International Capital Ltd v Kiri Industries Ltd [2023] 1 SLR 96 explained that this difference exists because the policy of enhancing access to justice is less relevant in the SICC as disputes before the SICC tend to be of an international and commercial nature and its users are generally betterresourced.